SteveShaffer/gitten/README.md

 In `git` terms, it's basically like `git add . && git commit -a && git push origin --force` if you never had to worry about being out of sync with the remote tracking branch.
 So there's a good amount of merging, squash-rebasing, and then force-pushing going on here.

-#### TODOs
+> TODOs
+>

-- Hone in default/reused messages
+> - Hone in default/reused messages
-- Auto-merging and conflict resolution stuff
+> - Auto-merging and conflict resolution stuff
+> - Commit descriptions

 ### `gish pr <title>`

 Creates a GitHub PR from the current branch to `origin/master`.

+> TODOs
+>
-- TODO: Support body
+> - Support body
-- TODO: Auto-gen a bunch of this stuff
+> - Auto-gen a bunch of this stuff
-- TODO: Prompt to `commit` if local changes are unsaved?
+> - Prompt to `commit`/`save` if local changes are unsaved?
-- TODO: Return the URL

 ### `gish merge <pr-number>`

 Merges the GitHub pull request.
 Assumes squash and merge.

+> TODOs
+>
-- TODO: Better feedback when the merge is not possible and stuff
+> - Better feedback when the merge is not possible and stuff
-- TODO: Be able to ID a PR by the ticket number (or title?) or URL
+> - Be able to ID a PR by the ticket number (or title?) or URL
-- TODO: Support other methods of merging
+> - Support other methods of merging beyond squash?
-- TODO: Delete the branch after merge
+> - Delete the branch after merge

 ## Assumptions